ipfs/specs/src/unixfs.md

 implementations writing backward and forward compatible software should be conservative in what they produce (use the field order expected by the target profile) and liberal in what they accept (decode blocks regardless of field order).
+Interleaving (e.g., `Links`, `Data`, `Links`) is not a valid third ordering; it produces duplicate `Links` lists.
 A future IPIP introducing new profiles may adopt a different field order convention.

 A practical consequence of the current `Links`-before-`Data` order is that streaming protobuf parsers encounter all link entries before `PBNode.Data`.